A Timeline of Local History

 1846 The Benedictine Monks from New Norcia extended their missionary and grazing interests from the West of the Wongan Hills area.

-1844 Scientists came to list the Flora and Fauna of the area.
-Proffessor Drummond (pictured) and M Darlacher.
+1844 Scientists and Botanists came to list the Flora and Fauna of the area.
+Professor Drummond (pictured right) and M Darlacher.

 1845 First recorded shipment of Sandalwood by Bullock Train from the area.